 Gabriel and Marcel presented some of the material shot in Asia to an audience of 110 people.
 It was an open event and many friends and professionals from the film industry and human rights advocates attended the event.
 It was a true pleasure to share some extracts of our interviews, impressions about the whole journey and interact with the public.
 For example, we discussed about differences and similarities faced by LGBTI persons in Southeast Asia and in the Netherlands and Europe.
 Finally, many of those who were there contacted us afterwards and are now supporting the project with their knowledge and network.
 Special thanks to the Mugmetdegoudentand for their kind help in organizing the event.

-Gabriel was happy to go back to his previous workplace and present some of the footage from Southeast Asia.
-He showed extracts of 4 different interviews and reacted on those.
+Gabriel was happy to be back to his previous workplace - the Inter-American Commission on Human Rights (IACHR/OAS) in Washington, DC.
+He screened extracts of 4 different interviews that addressed issues such as education, family relations, trans rights and violence.
 The audience was very lively and made a lot of questions.
-He discussed about the main challenges in SE Asia and also made a comparison with the situation of LGBTI persons in the Americas.
+He further talked about the main challenges for LGBTI persons in SE Asia and made a comparison with the overall situation in the Americas.

-Gabriel and Marcel were invited to present the project at Teacher´s College, Columbia University, in the context of its QueerWeek.
-It was a week full of different panels to discuss broad general LGBT issues.
-We were there raising the voices of Asian students in US universities.
+Gabriel and Marcel were invited to New York to present the Not Only Voices at Teacher´s College, Columbia University, in the context of its QueerWeek.
+It was a week full of different panels to discuss about LGBT issues in the USA and the world.
+We were there to create a bridge between Asian queer students and the US universities.